Please fix the following errors:

 NOT serve as the fiscal officer.

-This person, typically an organization’s bookkeeper or accountant, is
+The fiscal officer, typically an organization’s bookkeeper or accountant, is

-officer may NOT serve as the authorizing official or project
+may NOT serve as the authorizing official or project

 This period of time—termed your “grant period”—should include all project